 Rolf’s, 281 3rd Ave, New York, NY

 I have a love/hate relationship with Rolf’s.
-This German restaurant and bar has gone viral every year due to their insane amount of Christmas decorations, which stay up until sometime in May.
+This German restaurant and bar have gone viral every year due to their insane amount of Christmas decorations, which stay up until sometime in May.
 The wait time, in my personal opinion, isn’t always worth it as pictures are quite deceiving in how large the space actually is.
 That being said, the holiday drinks are strong, and the decorations are in fact as outlandish but amazing as you’d imagine.
-If you don’t mind waiting in a 40 minute line to get in, definitely make this stop #1 on your pub crawl to get it out of the way.
+If you don’t mind waiting in a 40-minute line to get in, definitely make this stop #1 on your pub crawl to get it out of the way.
 Another option is making a reservation for dinner, which you should do weeks in advance if possible, and enjoy some decent

 Pete’s Tavern, 129 E 18th St, New York, NY